hashicorp/consul/website/source/api/acl/tokens.html.md

 ### Parameters

+- `AccessorID` `(string: "")` - Specifies a UUID to use as the token's Accessor ID.
+   If not specified a UUID will be generated for this field.
+Added in v1.4.3.

+- `SecretID` `(string: "")` - Specifies a UUID to use as the token's Secret ID.
+   If not specified a UUID will be generated for this field.
+Added in v1.4.3.

 - `Description` `(string: "")` - Free form human readable description of the token.

 - `Policies` `(array<PolicyLink>)` - The list of policies that should